thomas-bouvier/dotfiles/README.md

 Bugs:

-- (all) LocalSend can't receive files when dns0 is enabled.
+- (localsend) LocalSend can't receive files when dns0 is enabled.
-- (coprin) Some UI elements (especially in Dolphin) are not displayed in french.
+- (coprin/dolphin) Some UI elements (especially in Dolphin) are not displayed in french.
+- (librewolf) `privacy.resistFingerprinting = true` prevents media upload and Leboncoin login from working.

 These would be nice to have.